lwz7512/react-letspy-today/README.md

 - completed google sign in and secret links in profile  -- done @2022/06/17
 - add stars charge page  -- done @2022/06/17
 - fixed react-error-overlay in hot-reload mode

-TODO: ... save logged in user in database
+- save logged in user, and contact in supabase

 ## version 0.9